IBM-OSS-Support/DataSynchronization/README.md

 * Stop the container that needs to be updated:

 ```
-docker stop ibmdatasynchronization
+docker stop datasynchronization
 ```

-* Pull the version of the IBM Data Synchronization image that you want to update your container to:
+* Pull the version of the DataSynchronization image that you want to update your container to:

 ```
-docker pull ghcr.io/support4oss/ibmseatunnel:datasynchronization-<version>
+docker pull ghcr.io/ibm-developers/datasynchronization:<version>
 ```

-* Run the following command to deploy a IBM Data Synchronization container from this new image without any data loss from the stopped container:
+* Run the following command to deploy a DataSynchronization container from this new image without any data loss from the stopped container:

 ```
-docker run -d  -e MYSQL_ROOT_PASSWORD=your_password  -e "TZ=Asia/Kolkata" -v <user_data>:/var/lib/mysql --name ibmdatasynchronization -p 8801:8801 ghcr.io/support4oss/ibmseatunnel:datasynchronization-<version>
+docker run -d  -e MYSQL_ROOT_PASSWORD=your_password  -e "TZ=Asia/Kolkata" -v <user_data>:/var/lib/mysql --name datasynchronization -p 8801:8801 ghcr.io/ibm-developers/datasynchronization:<version>
 ```
 where `<user_data>` is the persistent volume for the user data in the stopped container.